 - Term 3: April to July

-Applicants to the UA&P MABA Program must hold a bachelor’s degree from an accredited institution with substantial professional experience in a particular domain.
+Applicants to the UA&P MABA Program must hold a bachelor’s degree from an accredited institution with at least three years of professional experience.
 Having a quantitative background and occupying a management role are highly advantageous.
 Experience in a domain and managing projects are key factors to your success in the program.

 1. The applicant must at least submit the following in soft-copy: